-Glenelg Shire Council is responsible for the coordination and management of relief and recovery at municipal level.

-Emergency Recovery Victoria is responsible for the coordination of recovery at the regional and state level.
+Glenelg Shire Council is responsible for the coordination and management of recovery at municipal level until capacity of Council resources is exceeded by the scale of the event.
+ERV is responsible for recovery coordination at the regional and state level.